splunk/eventgen/docs/REFERENCE.md

       in a cluster.

 count = <integer>
-    * Maximum number of events to generate per sample file
+    * Maximum number of events to generate per sample file (only used with sample mode).
     * -1 means replay the entire sample.
     * Defaults to -1.
+    * When count is -1 and the default generator is used, count depends on the size of the sample.

 perDayVolume = <float>
     * This is used in place of count.
 The perDayVolume is a size supplied in GB per Day.
 This value will allow